hapax/hapax.github.io/assets/visual-qft.md

 ### 4. Conclusion <a id="sec-4" name="sec-4"></a>

-We started out looking for ways to get around pesky evolutionary constraints on the visual cortex.
+We started by trying to get around pesky evolutionary constraints on the visual cortex.
 To do this, we adapted a familiar grade-school method which (secretly) encodes infinite-dimensional vectors, namely graphs on the Cartesian plane.